+Alaska

+Arkansas

+Georgia

+Idaho

+Kansas

 Minnesota

 Nebraska: In Nebraska, voting rights are restored two years after the completion of sentence.
 Nebraska disenfranchises persons with treason convictions until they have their civil rights individually restored.

 New Mexico

-North Carolina: On August 23, 2021, a North Carolina trial court issued an order that also restored voting rights to people on probation and parole.
-However, the courts have put a hold on that order while it is on appeal.
-Still, anyone who is not in prison and registered to vote between August 23, 2021, and September 3, 2021, while that order was briefly in effect, can vote.
+North Carolina: On March 28, 2022, a North Carolina trial court issued an order that restored voting rights to people on probation and parole.
+On April 5, 2022, the North Carolina Court of Appeals temporarily stayed the lower court's decision.
+People on probation and parole cannot register or vote unless the stay is lifted.

 Oklahoma: In Oklahoma, citizens are disenfranchised for the time period set out in their original sentence.
 Voting rights are restored once this time period has elapsed.

 South Carolina

 South Dakota

 Texas

 West Virginia

 Wisconsin

-Voting rights restored for those on probation or parole who have not been incarcerated during the last five years:

-Louisiana: Voting rights are restored for those on probation or parole who have not been incarcerated during the last five years.
+Voting rights restored for those on probation or parole who have not been incarcerated during the last five years: Louisiana: Voting rights are restored for those on probation or parole who have not been incarcerated during the last five years.
 Practically speaking, this means many if not most people on probation are eligible to vote and a small number of people on parole for more than five years are eligible.
 Voting rights restored automatically after release from prison: California Colorado Connecticut Hawaii Illinois Indiana Massachusetts Michigan Montana Nevada New Hampshire New Jersey New York North Dakota Ohio: Persons who have been twice convicted of a violation of Ohio's elections law are permanently disenfranchised.
-Oregon Pennsylvania Rhode Island Utah three states whose constitution otherwise permanently disenfranchises all citizens with past felony convictions, but grants the state's governor the authority to restore voting rights.
+Oregon Pennsylvania Rhode Island Utah Virginia: On March 16, 2021, Governor Ralph Northam took executive Virginia: On March 16, 2021, Governor Ralph Northam took executive action to restore the right to vote to all Virginians who are not currently incarcerated, and he has stated his intention of continuing this practice going forward for all Virginians upon their release from prison.
+Virginia is one of three states whose constitution otherwise permanently disenfranchises all citizens with past felony convictions, but grants the state's governor the authority to restore voting rights.
 Northam's action follows the General Assembly's passage of a constitutional amendment that would cement the automatic restoration of voting rights upon release from prison.
 In order to take effect, that amendment must be passed again after a new legislature is seated following the 2021 elections, and then approved by a majority of Virginia voters.
+Washington